pconwell/edgerouter/README.md

 ****

 **ONE**.
-Create a github account and then create a repository called 'edgerouter'
+Create a github account and then create a repository called 'edgerouter'.
+Next generate a Personal Access Token.
+I'm not 100% sure what priliges are needed for the PAT, but I tried once without any extra privliges selected and it didn't work (kept returning a cryptic 404 not found error) and I generated a 2nd token with the majority of priviligies selected and it worked.
+I suspect you just need 'repo_hook' but again, I have not confirmed what exact privligies are needed for the PAT to work correctly with this script.

 **TWO**.
 Then, you need to get the sha hash of your current backup file: